Background pattern

 • painful and prolonged erection of the penis (priapism).
 See also the section "Warnings and precautions",

-• a group of side effects caused by the use of neuroleptic medications such as trazodone (neuroleptic malignant syndrome), such as, for example: increased sweating and fever, changes in the body's function (rapid heart rate, changes in blood pressure, increased or decreased salivation), reduced levels of consciousness, pale skin, skin rash or peeling, muteness or immobility of the body (stupor), which can occur during treatment with trazodone.
+• a group of adverse effects caused by the use of neuroleptic medications such as trazodone (neuroleptic malignant syndrome), such as increased sweating and fever, changes in body function (rapid heartbeat, changes in blood pressure, increased/decreased salivation), reduced levels of consciousness, pale skin, eruptions/desquamation of the skin all over the body, mutism or immobility of the body (stupor), can occur during treatment with trazodone.

 Frequency not known (cannot be estimated from available data)

-• worsening of delirium, feeling of fear or shame that prevents you from behaving naturally, inhibition, anxiety, suicidal ideas, and suicidal behavior*,
+• worsening of delirium, feeling of fear or shame that prevents natural behavior, inhibition, anxiety, suicidal thoughts and suicidal behavior*,

 • sleep disturbances (nightmares, inability to sleep),